This spicy garlic shrimp and snow peas dish is quick and simple and takes literally 10-15 mins to put together. Perfect for a lazy evening.

 I’m terrible with eating veggies, which means I almost always never make them.
 I have always been a meat and potatoes kind of girl but it’s never too late to turn over a new leaf right?
 Baby steps.

 So I came up with a very easy to make spicy garlic shrimp dish with some greens.
-It’s spicy and sweet (my favourite flavour combination) and it’s crunchy from the quick saute snow peas.
-Even though the spicy shrimp is my favourite part of this recipe – the greens are good too. 😛
+It’s spicy and sweet (my favorite flavour combination) and it’s crunchy from the quick saute snow peas.
+Even though the spicy shrimp is my favorite part of this recipe – the greens are good too. 😛

 You can find almost all of these ingredients at a local supermarket.
 If you can’t find oyster sauce or hoisin sauce, you can definitely can find them at your local Asian supermarket.

 For the cooking rice wine, it can also be found at at Asian supermarket if you can’t find it at a local grocery store but to keep things simple you can substitute this with any cooking wine such as dry sherry or white wine.